crops/crops/README.md

    Successfully built 58185aafd647
    </pre>

-1. Open Dockerfile.toolchain-local and provide the name of your toolchain
+1. Open Dockerfile.oe-local and provide the name of your toolchain

    Example: